Data Extraction from Invoices: 6 Best Practices for Auditors

 1. Standardize workflows and templates

 Consistency is key in audit testing.
 Creating reusable templates in Excel ensures that invoice data is extracted and validated the same way across engagements.
 With automation, templates scale easily, so firms can enforce standard methods firm-wide.
-With a platform like DataSnipper, you automatically extract and cross-reference data from documents such as invoices within seconds.

 2. Use source-linked field extraction

-Modern tools allow auditors to extract specific fields: invoice numbers, amounts, supplier details - directly into Excel.
+Modern tools allow auditors to extract specific fields: invoice numbers, amounts, supplier details—directly into Excel.
 Once a field is tagged, the same rule applies across similar invoices, saving hours when working with bulk data.

 3. Automate cross-referencing and reconciliation